 "Open Educational Resources (OERs) are any type of educational materials that are in the public domain or introduced with an open license.
 The nature of these open materials means that anyone can legally and freely copy, use, adapt and re-share them.
 OERs range from textbooks to curricula, syllabi, lecture notes, assignments, tests, projects, audio, video and animation" (UNESCO).
+The public domain status or open license attached to OER lets users download, share, and sometimes remix/edit content without seeking additional permission from the copyright holder.

 Workshops on open educational resources, including open textbooks, are offered by the Office of Information Technology as well as the University Libraries.
 Check UT's workshop registration system for upcoming workshops.